openlab-at-city-tech/openlab/wp-content/plugins/embed-calendly-scheduling/readme.txt

 == Customization ==

-You can customize the embed widget using the widget customizer at *Dashboard > Embed Calendly > Customizer*, or with the following shortcode options:
+You can customize the embed widget using the widget customizer at *Dashboard > EMC > Customizer*, or with the following shortcode options:

 *   `type` - Embed form type. *1* - inline embed, *2* - popup button embed, *3* - popup text embed